centreon/centreon-documentation/versioned_docs/version-23.10/reporting/report-development.md

 You must then link the L2_datasource library to the updated profile files on your workstation.

-To do so, double click on the library L2_datasource.
+To do so, double-click the library L2_datasource.
 The library opens in your workspace.

 ![image](../assets/reporting/dev-guide/db_conn_1.png)

 ![image](../assets/reporting/dev-guide/db_conn_2.png)

-Click on "Outline" and expand the "Datasources".
+Click "Outline" and expand the "Datasources".

 ![image](../assets/reporting/dev-guide/db_conn_3.png)

 The datasources used in Centreon MBI standard reports are listed.*

-Double click on the "Datasource" Centreon, and the below pop-up opens:
+Double-click the "Datasource" in Centreon, and the following pop-up opens:

 ![image](../assets/reporting/dev-guide/db_conn_4.png)